SanPeter/devhome/content/posts/move-net5-reference-sites/index.md

 So, what are your options to generate a reference site to help you test the new implementation and be able to quickly try things out.

 First, you have some options for example sites.
 Alloy (CMS) and Quicksilver (Commerce), sites we used to work with in the .NET framework era, were sites used to demo the preview version of the .NET5 migrated solution.
-Since the availability of official releases, those projects were deprecated and were replaced by new projects based on the Foundation project.
+Since the availability of official releases, those projects were originally planned to be deprecated and would be replaced by new projects based on the Foundation project.
+Quicksilver is still deprecated but Alloy was included back in Optimizely dotnet project templates not long ago.

 Foundation is the official reference site from Optimizely and is maintained by Optimizely Solution Architects.
 Foundation was first introduced in 2019 and evolved since then up to the point where it was ported to the .NET5 framework.